JuliaVlasov/SpinGEMPIC.jl/docs/src/index.md

 \end{equation}
 ```

-Vlasov--Maxwell equations for laser-plasma interaction[^6].
+and Vlasov--Maxwell equations for laser-plasma interaction[^6].

 # References